Star-obiero/Microsoft-Movie-Analysis/README.md

 * Handling multiple genres via `.str.split()` and `.explode()`
 * Removing or imputing missing values
 * Converting financial and numerical columns to appropriate formats
+* It had no duplicates
+* it also had outliers but meaningfull ones I din't want toget rid of them for reason

 ## Methods